 The game was somewhat of a parody of Shinobi (mostly the Master System version), and as such has many enemies and bosses that are caricatures of their normal, more intimidating selves.
 A moderate success itself, it still wasn't enough to convince Sega to keep him around, and they pretty much abandoned the poor guy, with Sonic debuting in 1991 to huge acclaim, more or less being single-handedly responsible for Sega finally competing head-to-head with Nintendo in the American marketplace.

 Alex Kidd would receive a couple of very minor cameos in later Sega games like Altered Beast, but he would remain on hiatus for a couple of decades, until Sega finally brought him back as a playable character in games like Sega All-Star Tennis and Sonic & Sega All-Stars Racing.
-Who knows if he'll ever get another new game, but while he is certainly the saddest case of "forgotten mascots", he does still have a cult following, and his games have lived on through download services like the Nintendo Wii's "Virtual Console".
+Who knows if he'll ever get another new game, but while he is certainly the saddest case of "forgotten video game mascots", he does still have a cult following, and his games have lived on through download services like the Nintendo Wii's "Virtual Console".

 That about wraps it up.